 This season, the Calderwood Studio hosts artists who break new ground in contemporary music and who help us hear time-honored classics in new ways.

-Join adventurous contemporary quartet Brooklyn Rider for a three-performance arc of concerts that features them alone, with mezzo-soprano Anne Sofie von Otter to explore the dialogue between Rufus Wainwright and Franz Schubert, and with mandolin superstar Avi Avital in a program that skips between centuries and continents.
+Join adventurous contemporary quartet Brooklyn Rider for a three-performance arc of concerts that features them alone, with Tenor Nicholas Phan to explore the dialogue between Rufus Wainwright and Franz Schubert, and with mandolin superstar Avi Avital in a program that skips between centuries and continents.

 GBH is a home for high-quality and compelling educational content, so it's a perfect setting for Rob Kapilow's latest What Makes it Great? program examining the music of Lerner and Loewe, the creative team behind My Fair Lady, Camelot, Gigi, and Brigadoon.